 - Details of involvement in, or association with, the training of apprentices/trainees or vocational training more broadly

 - Acknowledgement that participation on the TAC is a voluntary, unpaid appointment and the members are asked to cover their own costs related to participation.

-Each link below provides a list of the Units of Competency and Qualifications to be reviewed by each TAC.
+Each link below provides a list of the Units of Competency and qualifications to be reviewed by each TAC.
 Proposed deletions are highlighted in yellow.
+(Links have been removed).